Consumer medicine information

 There is no evidence that CYTOTEC is addictive.

-Tell your doctor if you become pregnant while you are taking CYTOTEC - see Pregnancy and Breastfeeding below.
+Tell your doctor if you become pregnant while you are taking CYTOTEC.
+The effects of CYTOTEC may be harmful to a developing baby (fetus).

 Do not give this medicine to anyone else, even if their symptoms seem similar to yours.

-• take any medicines for any other condition including medicines that you buy without a prescription from a pharmacy, supermarket or health food shop
+1. you are taking any other medicines, including medicines that you buy without a prescription from a pharmacy, supermarket or health food shop.

 CYTOTEC passes into breast milk, therefore it is not recommended that you take CYTOTEC if you are breast feeding.